 Remove from heat, taste, adjust seasonings as needed, and stir in the cheese, if using, and the remaining 3 tablespoons of butter.
 Transfer to serving platter and garnish with chopped or sliced boiled egg, if desired.
 Garnish egg with a light sprinkling of Cajun seasoning and black pepper.

-Cook's Notes: I used pepper jack cheese.
+Cook's Notes: Use bacon drippings for part of the butter if desired.
+I used pepper jack cheese.
 May substitute frozen spinach, skipping the blanching process.
 You'll need about three (10 ounce) packages.

 Requires Adobe Reader - download it free!